-Within the first several weeks of meditating, I encountered some emotional feelings on one, and another.
-New realities as the mind was expanding to new realizations?
+Within the first several weeks of meditating, I encountered some emotional feelings a little foreign to me.
+Perhaps some covered realities manifested as the mind was adding new realizations?
 Destinations along the way on this life long journey?

 I find meditation is not a prayer or, a wishing well.
 For me, it is Science.
 It is a stimulation for the mind to think more clearly in this moment.